WholeV92/MJ-SD01_Dimmer_WIFI_Bulbs_ESPHOME/README.md

   - Have left in the ability to to control  both the relay and the dimmer.
 Relay to easily reset the lights if they drop from WiFi.
 Left the dimmer as I am still trying to figure that out.

+Disclaimer
+⚠️ DANGER OF ELECTROCUTION ⚠️

+These devices are not toys.
+They use Mains AC so there is a danger of electrocution if not installed properly.
+If you don't know how to install it, please call an electrician.
+Remember: SAFETY FIRST.
+It is not worth to risk yourself, your family and your home if you don't know exactly what you are doing.
+Never try to connect a wire to flash a device while it is connected to MAINS AC.

+We don't take any responsibility nor liability for using this software nor for the installation or any tips, advice, videos, etc. given by any member of this site or any related site.

+Disclaimer borrowed from Tasmota github page.